 1936 In Irwin Shaw's Bury the Dead the task becomes impossible as the six dead soldiers refuse the grave.
-This one-act protest against the war runs three months at the Ethel Barrymore in New York.
+The one-act protest against the war runs three months at the Ethel Barrymore Theatre in New York.
 Robert Porterfield and Joseph Kramm are among the actors portraying the soldiers.

 1964 Author and playwright Ben Hecht, 70, dies in New York.
 He started his career as a journalist.
 Of his collaborations with Charles MacArthur, The Front Page, Jumbo, and Twentieth Century are the best known.